qiao-ziqi/qiao-ziqi.github.io/research.markdown

 # Work in progress

+**Revisiting Rubinstein and Wolinsky's Middlemen**, with Grace Xun Gong and Randall Wright

+**Intermediation with Imperfect Credit**, with Grace Xun Gong, Yuet-Yee Wong and Randall Wright

 **Pricing and Matching with Frictions and Heterogeneity**, with Peter Norman and Randall Wright

 **Market Order and Interest Rate Parity**